-Hegmataneh is universally well known because Median Dynasty was established over there.
+IRAN Tour Packages | Hegmataneh (Ecbatana), is located in suburban area of Hamedan.
+It contains 50 acres of the city of Hamedan.
+Hegmataneh is a universally famous city; because the Median Dynasty was established over there.
 After Medes, this city was the capital of Achaemenids as well.
 In the following periods most of them belong to Parthian era.

-The area enjoys a great variety of Parthian modern architectural systems of urban areas that are masterpieces of their time and reveal their creators special talent.
+The area enjoys a great variety of Parthian modern architectural systems of urban areas.
+All of them are masterpieces of their time and reveal their creators special talent.

-The view of distant mountains from the top of this low, open hill is pleasantly rewarding, especially in the late afternoon, but it’s what lies below that excites archaeologists: an ancient Median and Achaemenid city.
+The view of distant mountains from the top of this low, open hill is pleasantly rewarding, especially in the late afternoon; but it’s what lies below that excites archaeologists: an ancient Median and Achaemenid city.

 Hegmataneh Ensemble consists of a unique collection of historical ruins and a valuable archaeological site.
-A complex collection of congested urban constructions including towers (citadel of the old city) unique urban architecture like a chess board (Hippodamian) developed system of water pipelines and roads and the pavements as well as a great number of houses rather than single deserted buildings.
+A complex collection of congested urban constructions, including towers (citadel of the old city), unique urban architecture like a chess board (Hippodamian), developed system of water pipelines and roads; and the pavements as well as a great number of houses rather than single deserted buildings.

 The museum tries to fill the mental gap, showcasing archaeological finds such as large amphorae, Seljuk fountains, Achaemenid pillar bases and Parthian coffins.
-The main site entrance is to the north, but there’s a handy ‘back-door’ staircase from the city bus terminal behind the bazaar that climbs directly to the churches.
+The main site entrance is to the north; but there’s a handy ‘back-door’ staircase from the city bus terminal behind the bazaar that climbs directly to the churches.

 Comment your opinion about this beautiful historical place, we would be happy to here them.